 Some Medicines Can Cause Hearing Damage

 If you read through the list of side effects of medications, you may notice that some have the potential to cause tinnitus or hearing loss.
 Medications that damage the fragile inner ear cells are called ototoxic.
-Some over the counter drugs, antibiotics, and common prescriptions are ototoxic – and so is chemo.
+Some over the counter drugs, antibiotics, and common prescriptions are ototoxic – and so is chemotherapy.

 Chemotherapy Treatment and Tinnitus

 Cancer treatment often involves chemotherapy, which is a powerful treatment that targets cancer cells.
-Various chemotherapeutic treatments are available – some are more likely than others to trigger hearing loss and tinnitus.
+Various chemotherapeutic treatments are available, and some are more likely than others to trigger hearing loss and tinnitus.
 Three of the most commonly prescribed cancer drugs are cisplatin, carboplatin, and oxaliplatin.

 "Treble Health helped me reduce my tinnitus by about 80%, and now I can live my life again!"